 Top attractions you'll enjoy if you go for two days

-If you have more time, the two-day tours are an excellent option.
-With them you will not only be able to see Washington, but they will also take you to Philadelphia.
+If you have more time, two-day tours are an excellent option.
+Not only will you be able to see Washington, but they will also take you to Philadelphia.
 So you will have a two for one, plus the possibility in many cases, to visit on the way, the Amish community.

-If you choose to hire a two-day tour, some of the visits and points of interest that you will see are:
+If you choose to hire a two-day excursion, some of the visits and points of interest that you will see are: